 - Workshop Description essay

-- The Council will review each 2019-20 application along with quarterly participation reports on file and overall group performance (where applicable).
-Award announcements are anticipated by mid to late May.
+- The Council will review each 2020-21 application along with quarterly participation reports on file and overall group performance (where applicable).
+Award announcements are anticipated by the beginning of June.